surban/upc/README.md

 Features
 --------

-This crate provides the following features:
+This crate provides the following main features:

 * `host` enables the host-side part,
 * `device` enables the device-side part.

 To be useful, at least one of these features must be enabled.

+Additionally, the feature `trace-packets` can be enabled to log USB packets at log level trace.

 Requirements
 ------------